almindor/etherwall/README.md

 ## Usage

+Geth 1.0.0+ is required to be running for Etherwall to work.

 Etherwall should auto-detect geth's IPC file/name and work "out of the box" as long as geth is running.

 If Etherwall fails to detect the IPC file/name you can specify it in the settings panel.